jamalsoueidan/booking-shopify-embed-app/README.md

 ## What is this and who is it for 🤷‍♀️

-Frontend consulting is what I do! and this is a showcase product I made in my spare time.
+Frontend consulting is what I do!
+Angular and React, and this is a showcase product I made in my spare time.
 It is an excellent example of a modern, real-world React codebase and it integrate with the Shopify Admin, uses Shopify Polaris UI Framework, and extensions that are built into the Shopify theme.

 There are numerous showcase/example React projects available, but the majority of them are far too simple.
 I like to think that this codebase is complex enough to provide valuable insights to React developers of all skill levels while remaining _relatively_ simple to understand.